 -give yourself daily affirmations

-clotheshorse gave some great advice on looking confident. i also think that confidence comes from focusing on your good qualities—both physical and emotional.posted over 5 years ago
+clotheshorse gave some great advice on looking confident. i also think that confidence comes from focusing on your good qualities—both physical and emotional.posted almost 6 years ago

 Confidence is very important!
 When it comes to the impression you give, it might be MOST important!
 The best way to look confident is to BE confident, of course.
 Knowing you are worthwhile and beautiful will give you a glow other people can see.